thomashollier/max2play_knob/README.md

 # max2play_knob

 <H3>rotaryKnobHID.ino</H3>
-This is an arduino sketch that uses a digispark board and a rotary encoder as a volume knob and pause toggle for a max2play squeezelite client.
+<LI>This is an arduino sketch that uses a digispark board and a rotary encoder as a volume knob and pause toggle for a max2play squeezelite client.
 This uses the Adafruit trinket HID library.
+<LI>If you don't feel up to building your own, you can google "USB Volume/Audio Adjuster".
+I got this one and it worked: https://www.ebay.com/i/223189199471?chn=ps

 <H3>Usbvolumeknob.tar</H3>
 A working version of a max2play plugin to use the volume knob above and send command to the server.